DanielAbalde/DanielAbalde/README.md

 #### Contact
 - 🎧 We can chat on my [Discord](https://discord.gg/XFGCpXewN4) server or on the [Peacock's Discord](https://discord.gg/jKVhqKQEnA).
 - 📰 I place my news and designs on [Facebook](https://www.facebook.com/DanielAbaldeDesigner).
-I don't like the email.
+I don't like email.

 #### Support